 Although his work bears some similarities to Korean Joseon-dynasty or Negoro work, Matsuzaki's lacquerware is unique.
 His sculptural works capture the viewer's heart.
 Carved from single pieces of four- to five-hundred-year-old zelkova, horse chestnut, or chestnut timber that have been dried for more than twenty years, they do not warp.
 The beauty of the numerous black or vermillion lacquer coats awakens ancient memories of the Jōmon period that lie dormant within us.
 As Matsuzaki says, "Mankind has known the value of wood and lacquer for over ten thousand years, and I felt that I wanted to use these to make something in a present continuous form, something that could be used, but which would also be appreciated universally for its beauty."

-The theme for this exhibition is 'aiming for the Rinpa' (Rinpa school: a major Japanese art movement established in the 17th century), and in addition to his black and vermillion works it will also include some with silver designs that dance freely across wiped lacquer bases to add the element of painting to his oeuvre.
-We delighted to be able to hold simultaneous exhibitions of his work in both Tokyo and New York and would like to take this opportunity to offer our sincere thanks to Tohru Matsuzaki for his unstinting support, dating back to even before our gallery opened.
+Alternating between art and mingei, Matsuzaki has established his unique genre, recently adding to this with a new series of works incorporating silver in their decoration.
+The theme for this exhibition is 'aiming for the Rinpa' (Rinpa school: a significant Japanese art movement established in the 17th century).
+In addition to his black and vermillion works, it will also include some with silver designs that dance freely across wiped lacquer bases to add the element of painting to his oeuvre.
+We are delighted to hold simultaneous exhibitions of his work in both Tokyo and New York.
+We want to take this opportunity to offer our sincere thanks to Tohru Matsuzaki for his unstinting support, dating back to even before our gallery opened.